 Medical and surgical treatment

 Patients who get more intensive treatment for early bladder cancer do not improve any better than patients who get less treatment.
 Medicare spent more than twice as much on the intensively managed patients without improving their survival rates.
 Dr. Brent Hollenbeck of the University of Michigan used federal data on 20,700 Medicare patients diagnosed with early bladder cancer between 1992 and 2002 by different doctors, mostly urologists.
-Treatment can include surgery, chemotherapy, radiation therapy and infusion of the bacteria used to vaccinate against tuberculosis.
+Treatment can include surgery, chemotherapy, radiation therapy and infusion of BCG, the bacteria used to vaccinate against tuberculosis.
 The doctors in the group that gave most care also spent the most -- $7,000 on average.
 Those who gave the least care billed only $2,800 on average.
 "Simply put, urologists who treat aggressively early are likely to provide aggressive treatment in all aspects of bladder cancer care, and vice versa," Dr. Brent Hollenbeck and his fellow researchers wrote.
 "More intensive treatment was not associated with better overall survival.
 Patients who underwent more intensive early treatment were more likely to undergo major interventions later," they added.
 Journal of the National Cancer Institute, 2009.